Sorceress II: The Temptress: Production

-The film was written and directed by Richard Styles, unlike its predecessor, which was directed by Jim Wynorski.
-However, it is still credited as "[a] Jim Wynorski Production" and Wynorski himself even makes a brief appearance in the film.
-Actress Julie Strain plays the lead role in both films, but hers is an entirely different character than in the first film.
+The film was written and directed by Richard Styles.
+This is unlike its predecessor, which was directed by Jim Wynorski.
+However, it is still credited as "[a] Jim Wynorski Production"; Wynorski himself even makes a brief appearance in the film.
+Actress Julie Strain plays a villainous role in both films, but hers is an entirely different character than in the first film.
 It also re-uses Julie Strain’s opening footage from the previous film, where she is performing a magical ritual while wearing a see-through robe.
 Despite the title, the story has indeed no connection to the original film.
 TV Guide sums the convenient shift as follows: "Under the guise of a cosmetics company CEO, the powerful witch from Sorceress (1995) with the killer looks and a new identity, Tara Coventry, picks up where she left off."

 "The video success of Sorceress has prompted the inevitable" sequel, noted Femme Fatales in 1995, adding: "Shooting is scheduled for May on a slave plantation in northern Florida."
 Strain's scenes were wrapped by April 1996.